 Potential infrastructure solutions include bed restoration works at the inlet to the Oxley Break No 3 and works at the Mumblebone Breaks upstream of Marebone Weir.
 We’re reviewing options and assessing the best way to complete this work.

-The project is funded by the Australian Government and is being delivered by Water Infrastructure NSW in partnership with Department of Planning and Environment – Environment, Energy and Science.
+The project is funded by the Australian Government and is being delivered by Water Infrastructure NSW in partnership with Department of Planning and Environment – Environment and Heritage Group.

 The works will generate significant environmental benefits including:

 - higher flow rates to the Macquarie Marshes to support native vegetation and wildlife

 - improved connection of the river and wetlands to the floodplain

 - enhanced control of flows through key areas in the south marsh

 The Oxley Break No.3 and the Mumblebone Breaks are located in Macquarie Marshes Nature Reserve, which is in central north-west NSW, around 80 km north of Warren and 30 km west of Quambone.